fehler/ux-foundations/ux-foundations-outline.md

 UX Foundations
 ==============

-**I think it’s important that the book acknowledges that we are now designing for a multi-device landscape that encompasses: desktop, mobile, wearable… As such, we need to consider new methods that are applicable in a context beyond browsers.**
+**I think it’s important that the book acknowledges that we’re now designing for a multi-device landscape that encompasses: desktop, mobile, wearable and other devices that are in their infancy.
+As such, we need to consider user experience approaches that are applicable in a context beyond browsers.
+Whilst the focus is probably desktop and mobile, we should acknowledge that ahead of us lies considerable opportunity: wearables, conversational interfaces, etc..**

-**I think this approach – which I call ‘device agnostic design’ –  is what might help separate this book from others that focus on either desktop, mobile or other specialist disciplines.**

-**We need to situate UX within a wider context, one that is developing rapidly, and – as Steve Jobs was fond of stating – [skate to where the puck is going to be](https://www.youtube.com/watch?v=O51PmzmOQYo).**
+**I’m still thinking through everything, in particular what the balance is of desktop, mobile, etc., but I think the book will take a ‘device agnostic design’ approach.**

+**I have lots of Post-It Notes with additional high-level content on them that I need to incorporate below.
+I’m about to head to [Donegal](http://j.mp/sandfield) so I can focus for a week.
+I’ll be there 4–11 May.
+So, all being well, I’ll use the solitude up there to really have a solid sense of direction and a proper outline within the next 10 days.**

+**Last Update: Thursday, 3 May, 2018**

 Overview
 --------

 This book is intended as a beginners to intermediate introduction to User Experience (UX) design.
 It’s the ‘missing manual’ I’ve been looking for at Belfast School of Art.
+In addition to students new to UX this book could also serve as the basis for graphic designers – and others – wishing to transition into UX design.

 I recommend lots of books on my undergraduate Interaction Design programme, each focused on a different aspect of UX, what I really need, however, is **a book that provides a holistic overview of UX**.
 The book is design-focused, it’s about the process of user experience design from a designer’s perspective.
-It will touch on build aspects (web, mobile), but it’s primarily about the process of design.
+It will touch on build aspects (desktop, mobile), but it’s primarily about UX as a design discipline.

-In addition to students new to UX this book could also serve as the basis for graphic designers – and others – wishing to transition into UX design.

-We could perhaps serialise the book for Smashing Magazine’s membership, so that we get the maximum benefit from the content.
-(I could take care of the serialisation, breaking the content down.)

-I’d redraw all the diagrams and develop them.
-We might approach the book like my first [Standardistas’](https://amzn.to/2HgsYt3) book, with a section after each chapter of suggested reading, possibly downloadable templates, printables, etc..
+I plan to redraw all the diagrams I did for the series and develop them.
+We might approach the book like my first Standardistas’ [book](https://amzn.to/2HgsYt3), with a section after each chapter of suggested reading, possibly downloadable templates, printables, etc..

-In addition to the core book we could explore additional worksheets – similar to those I designed for Tiny Books, [like this](https://www.dropbox.com/s/v16c8urdh5satho/ux-worksheets-like-this.pdf?dl=0), but Smashing Magazine branded – so that there was a sense that this was **more than a book….**
+In addition to the core book we could explore additional worksheets – similar to those I designed for Tiny Books, [like this](https://www.dropbox.com/s/v16c8urdh5satho/ux-worksheets-like-this.pdf?dl=0), but Smashing Magazine branded – so that there was a sense that this was **more than a book….** Thoughts on this welcome.

 - - -